utkutpcgl/UniVIP/README.md

 # 4. Conclusion
 This project tried to reproduce the results of UniVIP which tries to improve self-supervised learning in the vision domain for non-iconic datasets like COCO.
-The results could not be produced due to persisting errors in the training procedure which arise unexpectedly after very long training (50 epochs take half a day, which was the frequency of the final NaN outputting encoder error.).
+The results were not representative due to persisting errors in the training procedure which arise unexpectedly after very long training (34 epochs take half a day, which was the frequency of the final NaN outputting encoder error.).
 SSL in images with many objects is an interesting research direction and very important for the industry also.
 Eventually, I hope that this project will be of help to researchers interested in this field.

 # 5. References